richelbilderbeek/k3reviews/K3YaYaYippee.md

 not true, and I do think K3 should not sing about being lazy).
 The rhyme of [4] is, in my opinion, a bit cheap.
 I really like Karen singing my favorite sentence [4].

+Note not to confuse this song with [Yippee Yippee](K3YippeeYippee.md).